Deepen your understanding of what the single GME transition means for your education and training.

 The ACGME website includes two reports that list the programs applying for and with Osteopathic Recognition, as well as programs offering education in Osteopathic Principles and Practice.
 Programs can also designate that they have Osteopathic Recognition on ERAS and AMA’s FREIDA Online (Keyword: AOA).

 We anticipate that 2019 will be the last AOA Match and the class of 2019 will likely be the last class using two application services.
-When the class of 2020 graduates from osteopathic medical schools in May 2020, all AOA programs will be ACGME accredited programs or ineligible to accept new residents.
+When the class of 2020 graduates from osteopathic medical schools in May 2020, all AOA programs will be ACGME accredited programs or ineligible to accept new resident physicians.
 Most programs and students utilize the NRMP match to obtain GME positions.
 However, not all specialties and subspecialties (fellowships) use the NRMP, other matching programs include the San Francisco Match, the Urology Match, and the military matches.

 The AOA and AACOM have each nominated three representatives to sit on the ACGME Board of Directors, and will each nominate one more by 2020.
 These board members participate on the ACGME Monitoring Committee that oversees consistency of decision-making, standard-setting, and process implementation among the ACGME Review Committees.

 Further, the AOA has nominated members to all 21 ACGME Review Committees (where there are corresponding AOA-approved programs) and the Osteopathic Principles Committee, and the Institutional Review Committee; thus, over 50 osteopathic physicians now sit on the ACGME’s Review and Recognition Committees that oversee both recognition, and program and institutional accreditation.